PodvAx/Auth_Flow/README.md

 - 🔁 Token-based session management
 - 📦 Clean, modular architecture for controllers and services
 - 🌍 CORS configured for cross-origin requests

+| Use this API as a base for personal finance tools, dashboards, or full-stack apps.
+Contributions are welcome!